+Life Sciences;

+Earth Sciences;

-Life Sciences; Earth Sciences; Accounting and Business Administration; Law; Economics; Industrial Management.
+Accounting and Business Administration;

+Law;

+Economics;

+Industrial Management.

 - (c) In the case of students proposing to attempt the B.Sc., B.E. pattern, if they include additional Applied Mathematics in their Second Year Electrical Engineering Programme they open up a wider choice of subjects in their Science Third Year.
 This could be substituted for 8.111 or the General Studies courses.
-If the B.Sc. programme is completed these courses would be put back into the student's Third Year of Electrical Engineering; - (d) The normal Fourth Year programme includes 12 lecture hours in Electrical Engineering IV much of which will be provided in two-hour strands.
-It is proposed that students may substitute for ONE of these strands, a subject of suitable level and difficulty from an area outside the School of Electrical Engineering.
+If the B.Sc. programme is completed these courses would be put back into the student's Third Year of Electrical Engineering; - (d) The normal Fourth Year of the B.E. programme includes 6 units of Electrical Engineering IV.
+Students may substitute for ONE of these units, a subject of suitable level and difficulty from an area outside the School of Electrical Engineering.

 DOUBLE DEGREE OF B.SC., B.E.
-IN ELECTRICAL ENGINEERING
+IN FLECTRICAL ENGINEERING